Flashback (2013 video game)

 Flashback is a science fiction platform video game remake of the original 1992 Flashback.
 The game was developed by the original game designer, Paul Cuisset, with his studio, VectorCell, and published by Ubisoft.
 The game was released on 21 August 2013 on Xbox Live Arcade.

 Gameplay

-The aiming system is now 360 degrees.
+The aiming system supports 360 degrees.
 The game's difficulty was decreased.

 Plot

 The game begins with the protagonist, who tried to escape from Cyborgs using a jetbike.
 Unfortunately his vehicle got severely damaged and crashes in a jungle of Titan.
 He wakes up after a while, finds a gun and retrieves a holocube later on.
 His own hologram tells he is Conrad B. Hart, and he has to go find Ian in New Washington, telling he's not safe.
 After a little journey in the jungle, he meets Bolton, and asks to find his teleporter for medical assistance.
 After retrieving the teleporter, he teleports as he leaves his own ID card.
 After venturing for a while, Conrad meets Joe, he tells that New Washington is down the hole behind him, but an Anti-Gravity Belt is needed.
 To have it, he asks for several Grenada fruits.
 After swapping what they both want, Conrad jumps into the hole and activates the belt to safely arrive in New Washington.

 Near Ian's place, he overhears a Cyborg interrogating him about a neurophage.
 After saving him, he gives a part of his memory back and gives a force field to protect him from bullets.
 Conrad then checks his GBI Virtual Reality with a virtual professor, who mocks him and tells him his own cryptic location.
 He finds a Memory Flash at the place, to learns about a deal with aliens in disguise in Death Tower.
 Conrad asks Joe for a new identity for the Death Tower TV show.
 Joe tells him that the cost would be 1500 credits, and points out the Administration Center to get a Work Permit for a salary.
 He uses Bolton's ID card to get a Work Permit.
 After doing his first job, he gets another Memory Flash, about a meeting between him and the real professor, telling him the Earth is being quietly invaded by aliens nicknamed Morphs.
 Professor then talks about a neurophage that he made to destroy them all.
 As Conrad performs other jobs, he finds other pieces of his memory as well as instructions to find the neurophage and its activator.
 With all the salary he got from performing jobs, he buys what he wanted from Joe, and enters the Death Tower TV show as Jay Carpenter.